Video Download: Long Distance Runners And Testosterone Part 1

 Running prowess, they suggest, could act as a reliable signal for male reproductive potential.
-The results show that 10% of men with the most masculine digit ratios were on average 24 minutes and 33 seconds faster than the 10% of men with the least masculine digit ratios.
+The results show that 10% of men with the most masculine digit ratios were, on average, 24 minutes and 33 seconds faster than the 10% of men with the least male digit ratios.

 The correlation was also found in women (the top 10 percent ran 11 minutes and 59 seconds faster than the bottom 10 percent), but the phenomenon was much more pronounced in men, suggesting a stronger evolutionary selection for running ability.

 "The observation that endurance running ability is connected to reproductive potential in men suggests that women in our hunter-gatherer past were able to observe running as a signal for a good breeding partner," said the study's lead author Danny Longman from Cambridge University.

 Researchers said females might have selected for such athletic endurance when mating during our hunter-gatherer past, perhaps because 'persistence hunting' -- exhausting prey by tirelessly tracking it -- was a vital way to get food.
 In “Persistence Hunting” -- one of the earliest forms of human hunting -- often required running for long distances.

 This may act as a reliable signal of reproductive potential, say the researchers.
 Since increased testosterone exposure in the womb is associated with reproductive success, an association between testosterone and endurance running would make running prowess a reliable signal of male reproductive potential, they argue.